 Automated Mathematics Placement

-Incoming first year students who have an ACT/SAT math score and a high school GPA on record at BGSU will be given an automated mathematics placement and will be notified by email to their official BGSU email address.
+Incoming first year students on main campus who have an ACT/SAT math score and a high school GPA on record at BGSU will be given an automated mathematics placement and will be notified by email to their BGSU email address.
 The automated mathematics placement will be generated shortly after you register for orientation or send in a housing deposit.
 If BGSU receives new ACT/SAT scores or a more recent high school GPA, your mathematics placement will be recalculated.
 If this improves your mathematics placement, you will receive an additional email notifying you of the new placement.

 Mathematics placement tests

-Sample placement tests
+Sample math placement tests

 Sample Test A